ccallawa/alyvix_doc/test_case_building/editor_scripting_panel.rst

    |for| + :file:`Map Name` + |run| + :file:`Object/Section`

-Double-clicking on a scripted node's mode will cycle it through the other modes in this order:
+Double-clicking on a scripting node's mode will cycle it through the other modes in this order:

 |run| **>** |if-true| **>** |if-false| **>** |run|